Execution of George Spencer

 George Spencer (c.
 1600 – April 8, 1642) was the second person in history to be executed in Connecticut.
-He was executed by hanging for charges of sodomy after being wrongfully convicted for an alleged sexual act with an animal, in which it was erroneously claimed that Spencer had fathered a female pig's offspring.
-His hanging was the first wrongful execution in Connecticut's history.
+He was executed by hanging for charges of sodomy after being convicted for an alleged sexual act with an animal, in which it was falsely claimed that Spencer had fathered a female pig's offspring despite this being impossible.

-After a review of the case in 2015, Spencer was given a posthumous pardon by Superior Court Judge John C. Blue, concluding that Spencer's confession was coerced and thus inadmissible, while also stating that Spencer's alleged crime of fathering a piglet was "biologically impossible".
+After a review of the case in 2015, Superior Court Judge Jon C. Blue, writing in a book he published, concluded that Spencer's confession was coerced and thus inadmissible, while also stating that Spencer's alleged crime of fathering a piglet was "biologically impossible".
 Spencer's case was described by Blue as the "first verifiable false confession in American history".
+Nevertheless, while it would've been impossible for Spencer to father a piglet, he confessed to bestiality with the pig immediately prior to his execution.

 Biography

 George Spencer is described as an ugly, balding servant with a glass eye.
 He is believed to have lived for a time in Boston and while there was found guilty of receiving stolen goods.
 His punishment was a flogging.
 He then moved to the New Haven Colony, and continued to be a "habitual troublemaker".
 He was open about his lack of faith, never praying in the years of being in Connecticut and only reading the Bible when forced to by his master.